Normal Gameplay

 Spec Tree

-• The points in flow are dependant on how much value do you get from the reduced cooldowns on any given fight, they can be moved into ouro and possibly cycle for a more advanced play style that incorporates blossoms and feeds cycle with your healing from lb and engulf.
+- The points in Flow State are dependant on how much value do you get from the reduced cooldowns on any given fight, they can be moved into Ouroboros and possibly Cycle of Life for a more advanced play style that incorporates Emerald Blossoms and feeds Cycle of Life with your healing from Lifebind and Engulf.